Foreign Cinema

 • price 2 of 4

 If you’ve only been to Manufactory for the line-out-the-door brunch, you’re missing out.
-After the crowds die down, the ambiance turns downright dreamy.
+After the crowds die down, the ambience turns downright quieter and… dare we say, romantic?
 The wood-on-white space is simultaneously chic and calming while giant orb paper lanterns glow overhead.
-The menu consists of upscale comfort food, from roast chicken and fresh pasta to deftly dressed veggies and a daily-baked array of bread.
+The menu consists of upscale comfort food like roast chicken and fresh pasta, deftly dressed veggies and a daily-baked array of bread.

 Recommended